Kajal Aggarwal: Early life and education

 Kajal Aggarwal was born on 19 June 1985 and raised in a Punjabi family with roots in Amritsar, settled in Bombay (present-day Mumbai).
 Her father Vinay Aggarwal, is an entrepreneur in the textile business and her mother Suman is a confectioner, and also Kajal's business manager.
-Kajal has a younger sister Nisha Aggarwal, an actress in Telugu, Tamil and Malayalam cinema.
+Kajal has a younger sister Nisha Agarwal, an actress in Telugu, Tamil and Malayalam cinema.

 Aggarwal studied at St. Anne's High School, Fort, Mumbai, and completed her pre-university education at Jai Hind College.
 She pursued her graduation in mass media, with specialisation in marketing and advertising, from Kishinchand Chellaram College.
 Having harboured MBA dreams all through her growing years, in 2012, she said she "intended to achieve a post-graduation degree soon".

 Career

 Debut and early struggle (2004–2008)

 Aggarwal made her acting debut in the 2004 Hindi film Kyun!
 Ho Gaya Na..., in which she played Aishwarya Rai Bachchan's sister.

 Aggarwal made her debut in Telugu films in 2007, with Teja's Lakshmi Kalyanam, alongside Kalyan Ram; it had an average return at the box office.
 Later that year, she appeared in the Krishna Vamsi-directed Chandamama, which opened to positive reviews and became her first major successful film.
 In 2008, she had her first Tamil film release, Perarasu's action entertainer Pazhani, opposite Bharath.
 She had one more Tamil release that year with Venkat Prabhu's comedy-thriller Saroja, in which she did a guest appearance.
 Although the film went on to become a commercial as well as a critical success, the film failed to boost her career as her role was too insignificant.
 Her Telugu releases Pourudu and Aatadista opposite Sumanth and Nitin, respectively, did not receive positive reviews, but both were successful at the box office.